galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 ## Part II: Bayesian Estimation of Model Parameters

-*Bayesian analysis* presents an entirely different philosophy of determining model parameters compared to traditional MLE.
+*Bayesian analysis* presents an entirely different philosophy compared to frequentist analysis.
 In part I we determined the likelihood of the data given the model, which presumes one model and many possible data sets.
 The data set in activity 1 was imagined to be an example data set drawn from many possible experiments, which we could mathematically model assuming the other experiments would provide data points distributed in Gaussian fashion around the measured data points (i.e., the standard sleight of hand of statistics, substituting the observed data distribution for "true" parent distribution).
 In the Bayesian framework, however, we do not imagine many possible experiments that have not actually been conducted.
 Instead, we determine the likelihood of the model given the data, meaning we consider many models and only one data set.

 #### Bayes's Theorem